telerik/ajax-docs/controls/calendar/accessibility-and-internationalization/date-format-patterns.md

 # Date Format Patterns

-The table below shows a list of the standard format characters.
+The table below shows a list of the standard format characters of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) dates.
 For each standard pattern, it shows the pattern from the current [CultureInfo]({%slug calendar/accessibility-and-internationalization/specifying-a-culture%}) settings that the pattern represents.
 The format characters are case-sensitive, for example, 'f' and 'F' represent different patterns.

 | Format Character | Description |